BANGAUTOGLASS

 Whether your rear glass damage is covered by insurance depends on your specific policy.
 Comprehensive coverage typically covers sudden damage like impacts, hail, and vandalism — which happen to be the most common causes of rear glass damage on the CX-30.
 If you have comprehensive with a deductible, weigh whether the replacement cost makes a claim worthwhile, since some deductibles may be close to or exceed the replacement cost for rear glass.
 That said, it's worth checking, especially if your deductible is low.

 If you haven't started a claim yet and aren't sure where to begin, Bang AutoGlass can assist you through the process.
-We work to make the insurance side as straightforward as possible for our customers — just know that you remain the policyholder, and the claim is ultimately filed through your insurer.
+We work to make the insurance side as straightforward as possible for our customers.

 Factors That Affect the Cost of CX-30 Back Glass Replacement